clemsos/writings/_quora/2012-05-07-How-does-Chinese-philosophy-influence-you.md

 source: quora
 language: en
 title: |
-    How does Chinese philosophy influence you? -
+    How does Chinese philosophy influence you?
-    Quora
 ---

 Think about a \"Chinese Philosophy\" can be very misleading.
 In fact,